Skip to main content

 As stated in EO 25-26, “The Oregon State Legislature established a definition of climate resilience in House Bill 3409 (2023) as ‘the capability to anticipate, prepare for, respond to and recover from significant climate-related threats while minimizing damage to social wellbeing, the economy and ecosystem functions.’”

-Process to Define Resilience Attributes for Oregon Land and Water
+Process to Define Resilience Attributes for Oregon Lands and Waters

-From February through May 2026, OWEB and ODFW, with facilitation support from Oregon Consensus, will design and facilitate an internal and external engagement process to help define the key resilience attributes foundational to the implementation of Governor Kotek’s EO 25-26.
+From February-June 2026, OWEB and ODFW, with support from Oregon Consensus, facilitated an internal and external engagement process to help define the key resilience attributes foundational to the implementation of Governor Kotek’s EO 25-26.
 This process includes:

-- A literature review of existing research and similar frameworks in Oregon, other states, and internationally.
+1. A literature review (and accompanying background memo) of existing research and similar frameworks in Oregon, other states, and internationally.

-- A three-day collaborative design workshop from March 10-12, in Salem, Oregon, including:
+2. A three-day collaborative design process from March 10-12, in Salem, Oregon (agenda), which included:

-- Collaboration with content experts experienced in defining resilience attributes from diverse scientific perspectives and applying those attributes to land and water management.
+• Collaboration with content experts experienced in defining resilience attributes from the perspectives of Western science and Traditional Ecological Knowledge and applying those attributes to land and water management.

-- Reviewing and testing the draft attributes with agency staff who will be responsible for implementation and tracking.
+• Review and testing of the draft attributes with the agency staff who will be responsible for implementation and tracking.

-- The workshop will be livestreamed for the public, agency staff, and interested parties to engage with the process.
-There will be an opportunity for the public to share insights on the first and last days of the workshop.
+• The workshop was livestreamed for the public, agency staff, and interested parties to engage with the process.
+There was an opportunity for the public to share insights on the first and last days of the collaborative design process.

 Contact